risqikhoirul/risqikhoirul.github.io/index.md

     Implementing microservices architecture for building applications with separate services communicating with each other.

 12. **[HaloDek](https://github.com/risqikhoirul/HaloDek)**
-    An online platform for hotel and accommodation booking.
+    An online platform for doctor and accommodation booking.

 13. **[CertificateDapps](https://github.com/risqikhoirul/CertificateDapps)**
     A blockchain-based application for issuing digital and decentralized certificates.